LucBonc/RFM2gNoPolling/README.md

 after the synch cycle that works as follow:

 1. the master writes its own data starting from its writeoffset for the dimensions specified in the outputBuffer channel;
 2. the master changes the counter via poke/peek operations (standard TCV approach).
-The counter and the timer arei located at the start of rfm memory (bytes 0-8);
+The counter and the timer are located at the start of rfm memory (bytes 0-8);
 3. the master polls sleep a configured time;
 4. the master read the input from rfm starting from the readoffset and for the dimensions specified in the inputBuffer channel;